IsaacSchemm/instascan/README.md

 ## Compatibility

-Instascan works on non-iOS platforms in [any browser that supports the WebRTC/getUserMedia API](http://caniuse.com/#feat=stream), which currently includes Chome, Firefox, Opera, and Edge.
-IE and Safari are not supported.
+Instascan works on non-iOS platforms in [any browser that supports the WebRTC/getUserMedia API](http://caniuse.com/#feat=stream), which currently includes Chome, Firefox, Opera, Safari, and Edge.
+IE is not supported.

-Instascan does not work on iOS since Apple does not yet support WebRTC in WebKit *and* forces other browser vendors (Chrome, Firefox, Opera) to use their implementation of WebKit.
-[Apple is actively working on WebRTC support in WebKit](https://bugs.webkit.org/show_bug.cgi?id=124288).
+On devices with both front- and rear-facing cameras, the rear-facing camera will be used.

+On Firefox, Instascan.Camera.getCameras() will not ask for webcam access permission, so device names might not be available.

 ## Performance